Registry of Persons Ineligible for Employment

 6. Will the public be able to see who is on the Registry?

-By April 2020, TEA will launch a webpage where members of the public can search the Registry by name.
+Yes, TEA has launched a webpage where members of the public can search the Registry by name.
 Privacy laws prevent the agency from publishing SSNs or DOBs accessible by the public.
-Therefore, members of the public will only be able to see the name and status (“under investigation” or “ineligible for hire”) of any individual on the Registry.
+Therefore, members of the public will only be able to see the name and status (“Under Investigation” or “Not Eligible For Hire”) of any individual on the Registry.